10 Best Herbal Tinctures For Burning Feet

 Lavandula angustifolia, commonly known as English lavender, is often used in herbal tinctures to provide relief for burning feet due to its soothing and anti-inflammatory properties.

-While generally safe, it is advisable to perform a patch test and consult with a healthcare professional before use, especially for those with sensitive skin or existing medical conditions.
+Although generally safe, it is advisable to perform a patch test and consult a healthcare professional before using it, especially for those with known allergies or underlying health conditions.

 cnicus benedictus tincture